 Calculus (AB & BC)*

 All students are required to take the SAT as a part of GWA graduation requirements.
 The average SAT score for 2012 is 1730.

 100% of George Walton Academy graduates have been accepted into a college or university.
 A large majority of our graduates are eligible for scholarships.
-The Class of 2012 received more than $3 million in scholarship offers in addition to the HOPE scholarship.
+The 78 members of the Class of 2013 received more than $3.9 million in scholarship offers in addition to HOPE and Zell Miller scholarships.